 - Before applying Dermmatch, rinse the hair with distilled water or use distilled on the applicator when applying.
 This will help Dermmatch apply to the hair and scalp easier.

 - Use a hair loss treatment spray that can help treat your hair loss while providing texture and moisture after the application.
 Hairsprays and spray gels/root lifters are also good for styling after Dermmatch is applied to reduce any smearing of the product.

 - Try using darker pillow cases if sleeping or laying down with Dermmatch.
 This will help hide stains if the product is rubbed off the hair.
 A white pillow case is a magnet for dirt and stains!

 - Mega Bonus, use Dermmatch in conjunction with a hair fiber concealer like Toppik to get the most coverage you can possible get out of all hair loss concealers alone.

 Scalp Micropigmentation (Hairline Tattoo)

 One of the latest techniques for concealing a receding hairline is a process called scalp micropigmentation.
 Similar to the shading technique that Dermmatch creates with its compact water-resistant concealer, scalp micropigmentation also uses a shading technique to create a natural hairline but this concealer is permanent.
-This technique uses a process similar to getting a regular tattoo except this type of tattoo would be considered a “medical hairline tattoo”.
+This technique uses a process similar to getting a regular tattoo except this type would be considered a hair tattoo.

 How Does Scalp Micropigmentation Work?